steatopygous/svelte-presentation/notes.md

 }
 ```

-The <Increment> and <Decrement> components from the previous example can be implemented as:
+The <Increment> and <Decrement> components from the previous example can be implemented by referencing the provided functions:

 ```javascript
 <script>